On the Convergence Rate of LoRA Gradient Descent: Introduction

-Our theoretical analysis reveals two key insights.
+By analyzing LoRA under minimal assumptions, we can make rigorous observations about its behavior.
 First, the convergence rate of LoRA does not (and should not) depend on the chosen rank, since gradient descent is a dimension-free algorithm.
-Second, without additional structural assumptions, the point of convergence of LoRA can be arbitrarily far away from that of full-rank gradient descent.
-This supports empirical observations that LoRA can yield completely different solutions than full-rank finetuning \cite{shuttleworth2025loravsfinetuningillusion, biderman2024lora}.
+Second, we formalize the complex relationship between the parameter norm and the LoRA training dynamics, which has been alluded to in past works.
+We find that LoRA displays a ``position dependency," in that the convergence is slowed if the iterates are moving away from the origin and accelerated if they are moving towards the origin.
+This is due to the geometric changes introduced by the LoRA reparametrization, including the creation of a stationary point at the origin \textit{regardless} of the structure of the original loss function.

+Motivated by our theoretical insights, we perform experiments to examine the impact of the learning rate under the LoRA reparametrization in practice.
+We train logistic regression and ResNet-18 models on the CIFAR-10 images dataset with \textit{adaptive} and \textit{normalized} learning rates that directly stem from theory, and we compare their performance against constant learning rates of similar values.
+We find that adjusting the learning rate based on the parameter norm or gradient norm can both accelerate and stabilize training by accounting for the unique structure induced by the low-rank reparametrization.
+Extending to the LLM setting, we observe that in high dimensions, the adaptive learning rates are beneficial for small parameter norms, but they behave close to constant learning rates for large parameter norms.

+Our contributions can be summarized as follows. \begin{itemize} \item We prove for the first time that the minimum gradient norm under LoRA gradient descent converges to zero at rate $O(\frac{1}{\log T})$, only assuming that the \textit{original loss function} is Lipschitz smooth and lower bounded. \item Based on our theory, we propose and empirically validate practical methods for LoRA learning rate selection that demonstrate improved convergence. \end{itemize}

 In Section \ref{sec:relatedwork}, we review the related work in detail and contextualize our contribution.
-In Section \ref{sec:convergenceanalysis}, we provide our convergence analysis, establishing preliminaries in Section \ref{sec:preliminaries} and providing our main results in Section \ref{sec:results}.
-Finally, in Section \ref{sec:discussion}, we discuss the insights from our work.
+In Section \ref{sec:convergenceanalysis}, we provide our convergence analysis, establishing preliminaries in Section \ref{sec:preliminaries}, providing our main results in Section \ref{sec:results} and discussion in Section \ref{sec:discussion}.
+Finally, in Section \ref{sec:experiments}, we provide the results of our experiments.
+Code is open-sourced at the Github repository \originalurl{https://github.com/siqiaomu/lora}.